Clear Your Ears: Best Practices on How to Unclog Ears Safely and Effectively

 Unblock your ear quickly by taking an over-the-counter medication, inhaling steam, placing a warm compress on your ear, or using ear drops.
 Additionally, try swallowing, yawning, or chewing sugar-free gum to open the eustachian tubes.
 Blowing out of your nose gently while pinching your nostrils closed can also help.

-For a more targeted approach, consider using the Valsalva maneuver, which involves gently blowing air while keeping your nose plugged and lips sealed.
+For a more targeted approach, consider using the Valsalva maneuver.
+This involves gently blowing air while keeping your nose plugged and lips sealed.
 Be cautious not to blow too hard to avoid damaging your eardrum.

 Additional Tips